Are You Heart-Hungry? 5 Power Foods to Boost Your Mood

 According to dietician Jane Jakubczak at the University of Maryland, negative emotions cause 75% of overeating.
 Reasons for “emotional eating” include past trauma, chronic or short-term stress, mood disorders like anxiety and depression, and low self esteem.
-A survey of 9,125 U.S. adults conducted by Dr. Gregory E. Simon, MD, MPH, at Seattle’s Group Health Cooperative showed people who are obese are 25% more likely to have mood and anxiety disorders.
+A survey of 9,125 U.S. adults conducted by Dr. Gregory E. Simon, MD, MPH, at Seattle’s Group Health Cooperative showed that people who are obese are 25% more likely to have mood and anxiety disorders.
 People who overeat for these reasons may find themselves caught in a vicious cycle.
 They overeat because they feel bad, and they feel bad because they overeat.

 Alternatives: Carbs in general make people feel good.
 Stick with whole grains for maximum health benefits.

 Tip: Some researchers say the best way to have a piece of chocolate is to enjoy the experience.
-Slowly crinkle the wrapper open and eat it slow, savoring the flavor and subsequent mood boost.
+Slowly crinkle the wrapper open and eat it slowly, savoring the flavor and subsequent mood boost.

 July 13, 2012